komaru-meow/Zorin-OS-Pro/README.md

 # Zorin-OS-Pro
-This script turns your Zorin OS CORE into Zorin OS PRO
+Converts any Zorin OS Core installation from Core to Pro for free.

 You will have access to all Zorin OS Pro wallpapers and layouts
 <p align="center">